dbisu/pico-ducky/README.md

 ## Quick Start Guide
 Install and have your USB Rubber Ducky working in less than 5 minutes.

-1. Start on the [Releases](https://github.com/dbisu/pico-ducky/releases) page.
+1. Download the latest release from the [Releases](https://github.com/dbisu/pico-ducky/releases) page.

 2. Plug the device into a USB port while holding the boot button.
 It will show up as a removable media device named RPI-RP2.